marktodman/flags-of-the-world/userstories.md

 ### Clear Instructions

 The landing page is clear and straightforward.
 This is a 60 second timed test to see how many flags I can guess.
-I should input my name and press START>>:
+I should input my name and press START>>.

 ![Clear instructions for the user.](assets/images/readme-images/landing-page-FOW.png)